Quatecha/SOC-Capstone-Team-1/Wazuh-agent-METASPLOIT.md

 ## 2. Wazuh Agent not connecting
 * This might be due to a network security mechanism blocking a port.
 Check this EC2 instance's Security Group rules.
 It should have the Wazuh Manager's public IP address listed as source for ports 1514 and 1515.
 Also, the Wazuh manager's Security Group should allow for the Wazuh agent's public IP on ports 1514 and 1515.

 * Otherwise, the Wazuh manager might not be listed in the Wazuh agent's configuration files.
 You can resolve this by accessing the config file with `sudo nano /var/ossec/etc/ossec.conf`.
-Be sure that the agent's public IP address is listed within the `<address>` tag, with no quotes.
+Be sure that the instead of the agent's private IP address, that the _public IP_ is listed within the `<address>` tag, with no quotes.